The '3 E's' of Exceptional IT Content

 One of the reasons that educational content is so important to content marketing is that seeking to answer a question is one of the primary ways that people stumble upon new content.
 They head to

 their favorite search engine (let’s be honest, they head to Google) and they search for their question.
 They click on results that are likely to have the answer to their question.
-(Conveniently, Google is always tuning their algorithm to surface the results that are most likely to answer the question, too.)
+(Conveniently, Google is always tuning its algorithm to surface the results that are most likely to answer the question, too.)

-It stands to reason that if you want your content to 1) be found, and 2) perform, then it should help people answer questions that they have.
-Not just in a buyers journey sort of sense where your content answers questions a prospect would have about your product.
+It stands to reason that if you want your content to 1) be found and 2) perform, then it should help people answer questions that they have.
+Not just in a buyer's journey sort of sense where your content answers questions a prospect would have about your product.
 It doesn’t need to be nearly that self-serving in many cases.
 It merely needs to be helpful.

 For example, educational content for a car dealership looking to get you to buy a minivan doesn’t need to be “10 Reasons You’ll Never Regret Buying a Minivan.”
-In fact, I would argue that it should NOT be so self-serving.
-There’s likely more to be gained from your would-be minivan buyers from producing the article, “Top 5 Leasing Mistakes You Should Never Make” and giving them seriously helpful advice about how to not screw themselves on a new lease.
+In fact, I would argue that it should not be so self-serving.
+There’s likely more to be gained from your would-be minivan buyers from producing the article, “Top 5 Leasing Mistakes You Should Never Make,” and giving them seriously helpful advice about how to not screw themselves on a new lease.

 The goodwill that strong educational content builds with your prospect is invaluable.

 Educating someone without asking for much or anything at all in exchange also leaves them in your debt from a psychology standpoint.
 If you do an above-and-beyond job of educating someone when they don’t need something from you, they’ll surely remember you fondly when they do need whatever it is that you’re selling.

 Finally, all of this content creation is for naught if the content isn’t engaging.
 And by engaging, David means that it moves the reader to engage with it.
 To do something.
 Effectively, this means taking a call to action.